HGS Quarterly Journal – The Hampshire Family Historian

-You may choose to receive each edition as an electronic download or as a printed copy by post.
+You may choose to receive each edition via the website or as a printed copy by post.
 By choosing the electronic version you will be helping the Society keep costs to a minimum, but please be aware that you cannot change your choice more than once.

-We have changed the way we offer the electronic download; it is now presented in a page-turning format which enables it to be read as you would a magazine on any device – pc, tablet, iPad, smartphone, eBook reader etc. You can download any page as a pdf, zoom in and out, and search.
+The electronic journal; it is now presented in a page-turning format which enables it to be read on any device as you would a magazine – pc, tablet, iPad, smartphone, eBook reader etc. You can save any page as a pdf, zoom in and out, and search.
 You are also able to print out all or part of the journal.

 To read the ejournal you will need to have Adobe Acrobat PDF Reader downloaded onto your device.

 Hampshire County Lunatic Asylum In the 1840s there was a legal requirement for every county to have its own asylum, the result being that Hampshire purchased the land at Knowle Farm near Fareham in order to construct the Hampshire County Lunatic Asylum.